2020 AFC U-16 Championship Qualifiers: India hold Uzbekistan, qualify for finals | Goal.com

 The U-16 Indian national team have qualified for the 2020 AFC (Asian Football Confederation) Championship that will be held in Bahrain.

-Bibiano Fernandes' boys held hosts Uzbekistan 1-1 at the JAR Stadium, Tashkent, to top Group B with 7 points from three games following 5-0 wins over both Turkmenistan and Bahrain.
+Bibiano Fernandes' boys held hosts Uzbekistan 1-1 at the JAR Stadium, Tashkent, to top Group B with 7 points from 3 games following 5-0 wins over both Turkmenistan and Bahrain.

 India started with the same first 11 in all three group games but were not able to extend on their 13-match unbeaten run.

 Uzbekistan, on the other hand, have a bright chance of qualifying for the finals as one of the top four second-placed teams.
-They finished with 7 points - the same as India - but with a goal difference of +3 as compared to India's +10.
+They finished with 7 points but with a goal difference of +3 as compared to India's +10.

+Taison Singh's 17th minute effort that went above the target was the only notable chance in the first half in Sunday's qualifier, while Maheson Singh's 51st strike would be denied by the rival goalkeeper.

+Minutes after Maheson kept the pressure on the Uzbek backline and fired wide at the hour-mark, Sridarth was finally at hand to bury a rebound that fell kindly for him in the 66th minute.

 India XI: Aman Kumar Sahani (GK), Pritam Meetei, Singson, Anish Mazumdar, Amandeep, Sibajit Singh, Shubho Paul, Sridarth Nongmeikapam, Maheson Singh (C), Taison Singh, Yoihenba Meitei.